HedvigS/personal-cookbook/R/cldf_for_dummies.md

 The data format was first published in 2018 \[1\] and has since then expanded to include a large amount of different data sets.

-The CLDF-format is well-documented.
+CLDF is well-documented.
 This document is a very basic intro, for more advanced queries go to <https://github.com/cldf/cldf/#readme>
 and <https://cldf.clld.org/>